-- Identify the genre, purpose, intended audience and features of various viewed texts (EN7VC-I-d-6) - Cite evidence to support a general statement (EN7RC-IV-g- 10.4) - React to what is asserted or expressed in a text (EN7RC-IIIe-2.1.7) - Use phrases, clauses, and sentences appropriately and meaningfully (EN7G-II-a-1)
+- Identify the genre, purpose, intended audience and features of various viewed texts (EN7VC-I-d-6) - Summarize key information from a text (EN6OL-IVj-3.6) - Cite evidence to support a general statement (EN7RC-IV-g- 10.4) - React to what is asserted or expressed in a text (EN7RC-IIIe-2.1.7) - Use phrases, clauses, and sentences appropriately and meaningfully (EN7G-II-a-1)

-Last week we were learning about different types of informational texts.
+Last week,ss we have learned about the different types of informational texts.
 Here are some questions to check what you've learned.
 Write your answers on the worksheet.